moonlight-stream/moonlight-embedded/README.md

 ##Quick Start

-* Ensure your machine and Raspberry Pi are on the same network
+* Ensure your machine and embedded system are on the same network
 * Turn on Shield Streaming in the GFE settings
-* Start Limelight Pi with pair
+* Start Limelight Embedded with pair
 * Accept the pairing confirmation on your PC
-* Start Limelight Pi with stream
+* Start Limelight Embedded with stream
 * Play games!

 ##Usage
-	Usage: java -jar limelight-pi.jar [options] host
+	Usage: java -jar limelight.jar [options] host

 	Actions:

+	map Create mapping file for gamepad
 	pair Pair device with computer
 	stream Stream computer to device
 	discover List available computers
 	list List available games and applications
 	help Show this help

+	Mapping options:

+	-input <device> Use <device> as input

 	Streaming options: